Automatic Smart Contract Comment Generation via Large Language Models and In-Context Learning: Our Proposed Approach

 \subsubsection{Semantic-based Retrieval Part}

 In this part, we first split the smart contract codes in the historical corpus (i.e., the training set) according to the CamelCase naming convention to obtain input sequences $\left\{x_{i}\right\}_{i=1}^{N}$, which ${N}$ denotes the number of the smart contract code snippets in the historical corpus.
-Then, we feed these sequences into CodeBERT~\cite{feng2020codebert} to obtain semantic vectors ${X_{i}} \in \mathbb{R}^{D}$, in which ${D}$ represents the hidden dimension.
-Later, we further process the semantic vectors using BERT-whitening~\cite{su2021whitening} to reduce the dimensionality of the vector from ${D}$ to ${d}$, and perform a linear transformation to obtain $\left\{\tilde{X}_{i}\right\}_{i=1}^{N}$.
+Then, by following previous studies~\cite{liu2022codebert,yang2023exploitgen,liu2023automated}, we feed these sequences into CodeBERT~\cite{feng2020codebert} to obtain semantic vectors ${X_{i}} \in \mathbb{R}^{D}$, in which ${D}$ represents the hidden dimension.
+Later, we further process the semantic vectors using BERT-whitening~\cite{su2021whitening}, which uses a simple linear transformation to enhance the isotropy of sentence representations, to reduce the dimensionality of the vector from ${D}$ to ${d}$, and perform a linear transformation to obtain $\left\{\tilde{X}_{i}\right\}_{i=1}^{N}$.
 The purpose of using BERT-whitening is to improve the quality and effectiveness of the embeddings generated by the BERT model.
-In particular, this technique can help reduce the redundancy in the embeddings, result in faster training times, and better handle noisy data.
+Previous studies show that this technique can help reduce the redundancy in the embeddings, result in faster training times, and better handle noisy data~\cite{yin2022efficient,zhuo2023whitenedcse}.
 Finally, we calculate the semantic similarity between the two smart contract code embeddings ${\tilde{X}_{a}}$ and ${\tilde{X}_{b}}$ by the L2 distance, which can be calculated as follows.